Syammed2429/Syammed2429/README.md

 - 👯 I’m looking to collaborate for `Dev Projects`

-- 💬 Ask me about anything, Except Maths :sweat_smile:
+- 💬 Ask me about anything, about MERN

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:
 - I am open to collaborate on any project that is impactful and makes the world a better place.